 To begin the eviction process, you must first serve your tenant with the appropriate notice (via first-class mail, registered or certified mail, process server, or personal service).

-Service of process in eviction cases is governed by Rule 4 of North Dakota Rules of Civil Procedure.
+Service of process in eviction cases is governed by Rule 4 of the North Dakota Rules of Civil Procedure.

 Step 2: File and Serve Eviction Summons and Complaint